 Finally, at the same time that you have an explosion of popular feminism and the convergence of feminism with neoconservative and neoliberal agendas, we have also seen grassroots feminism and large-scale feminist protest reemerge as a potentially potent political force.

 I am tempted to argue that, on the one hand, the rise of neoliberal feminism has helped to render feminism popular in ways few scholars could have predicted just a few years ago.
-And, yet, on the other hand, precisely this process of popularization generates double edge sword, since as Susan Buck Morse (2003) has convincingly argued, power always produces its own vulnerability.
+And, yet, on the other hand, this process of popularization generates a double edged sword, since as Susan Buck Morse (2003) has convincingly argued, power always produces its own vulnerability.

-By facilitating feminism’s widespread embrace, neoliberal feminism has also – and paradoxically – helped to pave the way for more militant and mass feminist movements, such as #metoo, the Woman’s March and the International Women’s Strike.
+By facilitating feminism’s widespread embrace, neoliberal feminism has also – and paradoxically – helped to pave the way for more militant and mass feminist movements, such as #metoo, the Woman’s March and the Global Women’s Strike.
 Clearly, much of the infrastructure for the recent oppositional feminist groundswell was already in place.
-We know that the MeToo campaign initially emerged over a decade ago as part of a grassroots movement spearheaded by the African American activist Tarana Burke, and that it comes on the heels of other mobilizations, such as SlutWalk.
+We know that the ‘Me Too’ campaign initially emerged over a decade ago as part of a grassroots movement spearheaded by the African American activist Tarana Burke, and that it comes on the heels of other mobilizations, such as SlutWalk.
 But I would suggest that in addition to Trump’s election and the reappearance of a shameless sexism in the public sphere, which has had its own galvanizing effect, #metoo was able to gain such widespread traction at this particular moment in history, at least in part, because feminism had already been embraced and rendered desirable by high-power corporate women like Sheryl Sandberg, Hollywood stars like Emma Watson as well as music celebrities like Beyoncé – to name just a few.

 Taken all together, these various feminist manifestations certainly all suggest that we are experiencing a feminist renaissance of sorts.
 The question then becomes how we can sustain and broaden this feminist renaissance as resistance, while rejecting the logic of neoliberal feminism?

-I do think that the #metoo movement has done some important cultural work, even as it will not suffice.
-Exposure of the infrastructure of sexual assault and male entitlement is necessary but insufficient to ensure systemic change.

-I would also say that there are movements creating hope: The feminist groups that helped organise the International Women’s Strike, such as Feminism for the 99% are just one example.
+I would also say that there are movements creating hope.
+The feminist group that helped organise the Global Women’s Strike, such as Feminism for the 99% is just one example.

 These feminist movements are qualitatively different from their mainstream and popular counterparts since they challenge and even threaten neoliberalism by demanding dramatic economic, social, and cultural transformation.
 What is also striking about these movements, the recent wave of mass demonstrations as well as the grassroots activists who helped organise them, is that they very consciously attempt to include and address inequalities that expand, in significant ways, the single analytic frame of gender.
 These are not one-issue or narrowly defined protests but rather an expression of mass discontent regarding a dizzying array of inequalities facing women, minorities, and precarious populations.
 My sense is that given just how bleak the future currently looks for an ever-increasing number of people across the globe, this is exactly the kind of threatening feminism that we need.